Know Your Rights

 - The availability and use of this grievance procedure does not prevent a person from filing a complaint of discrimination on the basis of disability with the U. S. Department of Education’s Office for Civil Rights.

-GCC will make appropriate arrangements to ensure that persons with disabilities are provided reasonable accommodations, if needed, to participate in this grievance process.
+File a Complaint GCC will make appropriate arrangements to ensure that persons with disabilities are provided reasonable accommodations, if needed, to participate in this grievance process.
 Examples of such arrangements may include, but are not limited to, providing interpreters for the deaf, providing audio files or materials in braille for the blind, or assuring a barrier-free location for meetings.
 The Director of TRIO and Accessibility Services will be responsible for such arrangements.